The role of black holes in the universe

 Supermassive black holes

 Supermassive black holes, on the other hand, can be millions or even billions of times heavier than our sun.
-These giants reside at the center of galaxies and play an essential role in the formation and evolution of galaxies themselves.
-Their influence can limit the growth of new stars, embodying a phenomenon of galactic suffocation, where black holes regulate stellar formation activity through their intense gravity.
+These giants reside at the centers of galaxies and play an essential role in the formation and evolution of the galaxies themselves.
+Their influence can limit the growth of new stars, embodying a phenomenon of galactic suffocation, where black holes regulate star formation activity through their intense gravity.

 Their impact on time and space

-Beyond their role in galactic dynamics, black holes also affect our perception of time.
-Due to their incredible gravity, they cause a time dilation, making the passage of time different near their event horizon.
+Aside from their role in galactic dynamics, black holes also affect our perception of time.
+Due to their incredible gravity, they induce a time dilation, making the passage of time different near their event horizon.
 This phenomenon has sparked numerous speculations about the possibility of time travel or unique temporal experiences.

 • Gravitational attraction: They attract and regulate the movements of stars and galaxies.